ahallicks/email-weather-widget/README.md

 A widget that returns an image that shows weather for the given location (town, country).

+To get started on this project I used [this article](https://flaviocopes.com/canvas-node-generate-image/) as an instruction to generating images in Node.

 The output is created by using the wonderful library by [Automattic](https://automattic.com/) called [node-canvas](https://github.com/Automattic/node-canvas), which allows you to use the standard browser canvas in Node and output the resulting canvas as an image.

 The image is based on the lovely design from [this Codepen](https://codepen.io/Call_in/pen/pMYGbZ).
 Thanks to [Colin Espinas](https://codepen.io/Call_in) for the design.